vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 1. 267 (ritrā to famous care of Art U. P ) Var 148.
 67 ff, B (between

-ranitha where Siva is worshipped in
+ranitha where Śiva is worshipped in

 froga-shaped ice-block Brabmagiri and Vedagıri peaks of